Care + Counseling Center

 I believe mental and spiritual sharpness go hand in hand.
 While you can keep them separate, I prefer to put them together because staying mentally sharp can help us be more in tune to where we are in our walk with Christ.
 At the same time, when we’re staying close to Christ, we will often find ourselves in a better state mentally.
 Here are some ways to stay mentally and spiritually sharp.

-- Pray: In James 4, James talks about living our lives in a way that is submitted to God and the things He is leading us towards.
-We can’t do this without spending time with Him and we can best do that by being connected to Him in prayer.
+• Pray: In James 4, James talks about living our lives in a way that is submitted to God and the things He is leading us towards.
+We can’t do this without spending time with Him.
+We can best do that by being connected to Him in prayer.
 In verse 8 he says, “Come near to God and He will come near to you.”
 Spending regular time in prayer is key to staying connected to Christ throughout our day.

-As our our normal routines slow to a stop, it may seem harder to stay active.
-Being active is very good for us, but often times we confuse being active with being overly busy.
+Life stages and changes can often lead to adjustments in our activity level and even make it difficult to find time for exercise.
+Being active is important for us, but often times we confuse being active with being overly busy.
 Use the opportunities you have to stay active in healthy ways.
 Exercise can be simple or rigorous depending on your personal level of fitness.
-If you’ve never been a runner, I don’t advise you to go outside and try and run for a mile.
+If you’ve never been a runner, I don’t advise you to go outside and try to run for a mile.
 Simply start with walking, and be aware of the heat.
 If you’re not used to being active outside, make sure you have water with you when you are participating in outdoor activities.
 Be sure and consult your doctor before beginning activities you’re unsure about when it comes to your health limitations.
 Here are some ideas that can help.

-- Your kids are home from school, so take advantage of it!
+• When your kids are home from school, take advantage of it!
 Think of ways to incorporate the whole family into your fitness routine.
-Take a family walk or bike ride around the block, or roll out the yoga mats together.
+Take a family walk or bike ride around the block, roll out the yoga mats together, or have them play outside while you exercise.
+These are just a few ways to have fun and stay healthy together!

-- Discipleship: If you’d prefer more of a one on one spiritually challenging relationship, inquire about ways to connect to discipleship by visiting online at baylife.org/discipleship or email us at .
+• Discipleship: If you’d prefer more of a one-on-one spiritually challenging relationship, inquire about ways to connect with one of our disciplers by visiting baylife.org/discipleship or email

 Brenton Shephard | Care & Counseling Pastor